garywill/bblsandbox/README.md

 - DBus:
     - [x] Optional host DBus exposure to sandbox
     - [ ] Optional DBus proxy filtering DBus communication
-- [ ] In-container shell socket exposed to host
 - [ ] Optional Seccomp
 - [ ] Optional network traffic control
+- Instance Manage and Args Passing
+    - [x] Multi-instances for same sandbox (Multiple startups of same sandbox will have multi-instances running.
+Each other isolated)
+    - [ ] Single-instance for same sandbox (Multiple startups of same sandbox will send args to the first-started running instance)
+- [ ] In-container shell socket exposed to host
+- Single-file script.
+Copy as you like, edit options at file head and run.
+No install.
+Minimal dependencies.

 ## Dependencies